deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 > </details>

-> Table 4 compares HART's class-conditional image generation performance against other autoregressive models (MAR and VAR) in terms of FID, Inception Score, parameters, number of steps, MACs and inference time.
+> Table 4 compares the performance of HART against MAR and VAR models on class-conditioned image generation, showing that HART achieves better FID and IS scores with significantly fewer computations and faster inference time.

 {{< table-caption >}}